 When you see tiny balls of moss crawling on a tree, you’ve stepped into the insect world’s version of "The Ugly Duckling" fairy tale.
-Beneath each mossy exterior lurks a green lacewing's pinkish-brown larva, the alligator-resembling baby of parents that appear much different.
+Beneath each mossy exterior lurks a green lacewing's pinkish-brown larva, the alligator-like baby of parents that appear much different.
 Look closely, and you’ll see a pair of curved calipers protruding from one end of the "moss" pile.
 Those fangs execute hundreds of plant-devouring insects before their owner pupates and emerges from its cocoon in a flash of gossamer wings and golden-eyed glory.
-Let the walking moss balls do their work.
-Your tree and other plants will benefit from it.
+Let the walking moss balls do their work - your tree and other garden plants will benefit from it.

 How They Hide